Tejas07PSK/lb_dsa_cracker/Searching & Sorting/Smallest number with atleast n trailing zeroes in factorial/README.md

-# Smallest number with atleast n trailing zeroes infactorial
+# Smallest number with atleast n trailing zeroes in factorial

 ---